fbabonoy/Babonoyaba_Fernando_MayburyStables/README.md

 - End-to-end application development
 - RESTful API implementation
 - Clean UI/UX using React
-- Integration of front and back-end using Axios and MongoDB
+- Integration of front and back-end using Fetch and MongoDB

----

-## 📸 Screenshots

-> Add screenshots in the `/screenshots` folder and link them below

 ---